magdyismail88/easyjsonparser/README.md

 ### Easy Json Parser

-Easy Json Parser easy way to access or parsing json content using json file as a config file using with web services or apis
+Easy JSON Parser easy way to access or parsing JSON content, using JSON file as a config file using with web services, APIS

 > ##### **Example 1**